concertman/concertman.github.io/_drafts/filing_bugs.md

 Every developer has to deal with them.
 Whether they are incoming from your users or you are on the filing end for a bug in an OSS project or filing something against the tools you are using, bug reports are a part of developer life.

 I was at Apple when this meme went viral.
-While it is firmly tongue in cheek it does high
+While it is firmly tongue in cheek this meme does highlight the importance of reporting bugs and issues in a manor that is consistant and open to all.

 ![Radar or GTFO]({{ site.url }}/assets/2012_02_29_photo.png "Photo by George Dick https://twitter.com/georgedick, 'Radar or GTFO' addition by Steve Streza https://twitter.com/stevestreza/status/177190924386975744")

 \<rant\> I'm not going to talk about the quality of Apple's bug reporting tools.
 Saying that the quality of radar is why you don't file bugs is just an excuse for not helping the community.
 And a poor one at that. \</rant\>

 One of the many things I learned in my tenure at Apple was the importance of good and frequent bug reporting.
-Here are a few things that help improve the quality of your bugs.
+Here are a few tips that will help improve the quality of your bugs.

 ###Clear steps to reproduce